danstiner/structlog/README.md

 # structlog [![GoDoc][doc-img]][doc] [![Build Status][ci-img]][ci]

 Structured logger for Go using the [message templates](https://messagetemplates.org/) format.
+Inspired by [Serilog](https://serilog.net/).

 ## Motivation

 Structured logging makes it easier to search and extract useful information from your logs.
-In Go this is usually accomplished by passing key-value pairs to your logger in addition to a string message.
-This library instead embeddeds the key names in a message format string, an approach originally from the [Serilog](https://serilog.net/) library for C#.
+In Go this usually means passing key-value pairs to your logger in addition to a string message.
+This library takes a more compact approach by embeddeding key names in the message string itself.

 ## Example